 Available on the album ‘Cry: The Very Best Of’ via Polydor / Universal Music

 GRACE JONES Slave To The Rhythm (1985)

-Trevor Horn took the multiple remix approach he initiated with FRANKIE GOES TO HOLLYWOOD to its zenith with GRACE JONES’s seventh album; rather than actually do a collection of songs, why not do an album that was effectively multiple remixes and interpretations of one song?
+Trevor Horn took his multiple remix approach to its zenith with GRACE JONES’s seventh album; rather than actually do a collection of songs, why not do an album that was effectively multiple remixes and interpretations of one song?
 While the familiar single version of ‘Slave To The Rhythm’ was wonderful, sun-kissed funky pop, the album’s fifth track take was far more aggressive, with a punchy synth brass riff taking centre stage to make the most out of Miss Jones’ enigmatically frightening demeanour.